Road Safety and the Elderly / Older Road Users

 - Physical vulnerability also influences the injury severity of drivers.

-Characteristics of driving behavior from the elderly / Older Road User
+Characteristics of driving behaviour from the elderly / Older Road User

-The elderly often compensate through their driving behavior:
+The elderly often compensate through their driving behaviour:

 - They benefit from the insight into their own limitations and driving experience